‘We are all witnesses’: Retired Air Force officers call for congressional hearings on UFOs

 Mr. Salas has gained notoriety for his 1967 account of strange lights over Malmstrom Air Force Base in Montana, which he says temporarily disabled nuclear missiles at the site.

-Other speakers at Tuesday’s press conference also detailed incidents in which they claim UFOs made nuclear missiles inoperable, proving that the craft have the capability to affect American defenses and have technology that cannot be explained.
+Other speakers at the press conference also detailed incidents in which they said UFOs made nuclear missiles inoperable, proving that the craft have the capability to affect American defenses and have technology that cannot be explained.

-While Mr. Salas and his colleagues went public years ago with their accounts, they’ve received renewed attention in recent months after the release of a landmark UAP study by the Defense Department and Office of the Director of National Intelligence.
+Mr. Salas and his colleagues went public years ago with their accounts, but they have received renewed attention after the June release of a landmark study by the Defense Department and the Office of the Director of National Intelligence.

-That report, released in June, determined that most UFO sightings by U.S. service members remain unexplained but could involve “breakthrough technologies” that represent a deep threat to national security.
+The report determined that most UFO sightings by U.S. service members remain unexplained but could involve “breakthrough technologies” that represent serious threats to national security.

-The study sparked unprecedented hope among UFO enthusiasts and researchers that a decades-long veil of secrecy was being lifted — though the issue has since largely faded, and there has been little concrete action from lawmakers and few signs that high-level hearings are on the horizon.
+The study sparked unprecedented hope among UFO enthusiasts and researchers that a decades-old veil of secrecy was being lifted.
+The issue has largely faded, though, and lawmakers have taken little concrete action and given few signs that high-level hearings are on the horizon.

-Advocates for more transparency around UAPs argue there’s simply no reason to wait any longer.
+Advocates for more transparency about UAPs say there is no reason to wait any longer.

 “The Air Force has not been honest with Congress or the American public,” said retired Air Force Capt.
-David Schindele, who served as a nuclear-missile crew commander during his time in the military.
+David Schindele, who served as a nuclear missile crew commander during his time in the military.
 “Congress and the intelligence community have a responsibility here, and others must be released from the burden of holding back the truth.”

-Mr. Schindele also claims to have seen UFOs take 10 nuclear-tipped missiles offline at North Dakota’s Minot Air Force Base in 1966.
-He said the incident was largely swept under the rug by Pentagon leaders.
+Mr. Schindele said he saw UFOs take 10 nuclear-tipped missiles offline at North Dakota’s Minot Air Force Base in 1966, but Pentagon leaders largely covered up the incident.

-His story and similar accounts were mostly dismissed for decades.
-But more recently, a string of videos showing close encounters between Navy personnel and UAP led to a more serious investigation by the Pentagon and ultimately produced last summer’s historic report.
+His story and most similar accounts have been dismissed for decades.
+More recently, a string of videos showing close encounters between Navy personnel and UAP led to a more serious Pentagon investigation and ultimately produced the historic report.

-The study did not offer a firm conclusion on whether the unidentified craft could be of extraterrestrial origin and it grouped some of the UFO sightings into a category dubbed “other.”
+The study did not offer a firm conclusion on whether the unidentified craft could be of extraterrestrial origin.
+It grouped some of the UFO sightings into a category dubbed “other.”

-The government says it may require “additional scientific knowledge” to explain some of the objects in that category.
+The government said it might require “additional scientific knowledge” to explain some of the objects in that category.

 The study’s major takeaway, however, is that there are many more questions than answers.

-“The limited amount of high-quality reporting on unidentified aerial phenomena hampers our ability to draw firm conclusions about the nature or intent of UAP,” the study reads.
+“The limited amount of high-quality reporting on unidentified aerial phenomena hampers our ability to draw firm conclusions about the nature or intent of UAP,” the study says.

-“UAP clearly pose a safety of flight issue and may pose a challenge to U.S. national security,” it continued.
+“UAP clearly pose a safety of flight issue and may pose a challenge to U.S. national security,” it added.

-On the heels of the study, the Pentagon announced plans to streamline the collection and organization of data related to UFOs in the hopes of offering a clearer picture in the future.
-Defense officials have revealed little about how the new data-collection and tracking systems actually work.
+On the heels of the study, the Pentagon announced plans to streamline the collection and organization of data related to UFOs in the hopes of offering a clearer picture.
+Defense officials have revealed little about how the data collection and tracking systems work.

-Decades ago, some retired officers say incidents involving UAP were kept far, far away from public view.
+Some retired officers say reports of incidents involving UAP decades ago were kept far from public view.

-“I was part of a U.S. Air Force cover-up for 17 years,” said retired Air Force Lt.
-Robert Jacobs, speaking remotely at Tuesday’s press conference.
-“When it happened to me, my world changed … But I was under orders to shut up, so I shut up.”
+“I was part of a U.S. Air Force cover-up for 17 years,” said retired Lt.
+Robert Jacobs, speaking remotely Tuesday.
+“When it happened to me, my world changed. … But I was under orders to shut up, so I shut up.”

-Mr. Jacobs says that while he was monitoring missile tests at California’s Vandenberg Air Force Base he saw footage of an object flying up to the missile and beaming down strange lights.
+Mr. Jacobs said he was monitoring missile tests at California’s Vandenberg Air Force Base when he saw footage of an object flying up to the missile and beaming down strange lights.
 The missile then “tumbled out of space,” he said.

 “For 17 years, I shut up,” Mr. Jacobs said.
-“What we’re here today to tell you is that this is real … This is a real event.
+“What we’re here today to tell you is that this is real. … This is a real event.
 It is the most important event in the history of mankind.
 We are not alone.”

-None of the speakers at Tuesday’s event claimed to have detailed answers about UFOs, their intentions, or their origins.
-Instead, they argued that their accounts — along with the more recent encounters that spurred last summer’s UAP report — should lead to more research.
+None of the speakers Tuesday claimed to have detailed answers about UFOs, their intentions or their origins.
+Instead, they said their accounts and the more recent encounters should lead to further research.

 “We are all witnesses,” Mr. Salas said.
-“We’re not trying to prove anything … It’s simply relaying the information that we have, the truth as we know it, and those facts as we know them.”
+“We’re not trying to prove anything. … It’s simply relaying the information that we have, the truth as we know it and those facts as we know them.”

 Sign up for Daily Newsletters